Shadovaine/LCLibrary/Archiving_and_Compressing_Management/Archiving_and_Compressing_Commands.md

 # Archiving and Compressing Management

-## Description: Commands used to create, extract, and manage archive files.
+## Description: Commands used to create, extract, and manage archive files

 ## Table of Contents